NMF-earth/nmf-app/contributing.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
-4. Ensure the test suite passes.
+3. Ensure the test suite passes.
-5. Make sure your code lints.
+4. Make sure your code lints.
-6. Make your pull request
+5. Make your pull request

+NB : PR older than one month will be deleted.

 ### Contributions are under the GPL-3.0 License